Here to Slay Review

 That is the basics for your own turn, but there are also challenge and modifier cards that any player can play to try and disrupt another players action.
 More on those later.
 Lets take a quick look all the card types.

 Like the heroes each party leader has a class and special ability to help you during the game.
 You only get to choose one at the start of the game so choose wisely 😉 Also remember that you your leader’s class also counts towards the six unique ones you need to win.

 Once again each hero has a class and ability, which requires a roll to activate.
 There are some great combos available and you’ll see that the classes tend to stick to a certain style.

-Items come in the form of weapons and upgrades for your heroes.
+Items come in the form of upgrades for your heroes.
 Giving them better odds on their rolls or totally new abilities.
 There’s also a few cursed items that’ll fit well on your opponents heroes.

 Magic cards are generally one time effects that you get to do.
 Like drawing cards, getting a bonus on your rolls or taking something from the discard pile.

 Challenge cards allows you stop another player from playing a hero, item, or magic card.
 As the name suggests you and the other player will now have to roll off to see who wins.
 Each players rolls two D6 and then modifier cards can be applied.
 The winner gets to play their card or if you challenged then that player needs to discard their card.

 Modifier cards add or subtract from the total of any roll and as such are quite powerful.
 The player playing the card can choose which side to affect with the value stated.
 So keep those to foil your opponents’ plans or seal victory for yourself.